vivid-planet/comet/docs/docs/user-permissions/access-control.md

 This decorator is mandatory for all operations.
 The first parameter of type `string | string[] | "disablePermissionCheck"` configures which permission is necessary to access the decorated operation.

 The core of COMET DXP already defines a list of permissions (e.g. `pageTree`, `dam`, `cronJobs`, `userPermissions`).
-Permissions are defined as plain strings, in the most basic case they represent the main items of the menu bar in the administration panel.
+Permissions are defined as plain strings, in the most basic case they represent the main items of the menu bar in the admin panel.

 However, if you need a more fine-grained access control you might want to concatenate strings, e.g. `newsRead` or `newsCreate`.
 Only create as many permissions as really necessary.